User: Jules Stewart

 ‘Not at all, I’m glad that you’ve taken on this case.
 Estelle is very precious to me and from your reputation you’re the best person for this job.
 Your methods of detection are acknowledged as ground breaking.
 Searching the memories of the crowd seems an excellent way to find a missing person.
 Someone must know something.’

 We walk along a bright, light glass corridor, level with only sky.
-We’re walking briskly, too fast to see and there is so much to see from up here, the whole city and miles beyond.
+We’re walking briskly, too fast.
+I need to stop, mesmerized by the view.
+There's so much to see from up here, the whole city and miles beyond.
 So far removed from life below.

 ‘Estelle is down there somewhere.'
-Jet says, leaning her forehead on the glass, 'Under my nose.
+Jet says, pausing beside me and leaning her forehead on the glass, 'Under my nose.
 If only I knew where to look.'

-All of the city, the strata, streets for miles around, the mouth of the river and the sea visible from here.
+All of the city, the strata, the streets, the mouth of the river and the sea visible from here.
 So far down, skyscrapers reduced to miniature blocks, vehicles bright beads scurrying in between, people too tiny to make out, the crumbling street level buildings and broken tarmac just a texture far in the distance.

 She turns away from the pane.
 'You must find her officer.'
 For a second her eyes moisten and she really does seem the parent of a missing child.
 Then back to Jet Wong Communication Executive of Monanzo, walking swiftly.
 Back in control she says, ‘You probably know I became her guardian when she was seven years old.
 Her parents died in a flu epidemic down at street level.
 I was visiting down there and helping as best I could.
 The only thing I could do was bring her back to safety in the Corporate Strata and give her a chance in life.’

 ‘That was very charitable of you,’ I say.